hrishioa/lbc/README.md

 ## Dependencies

-The project uses [Postgres] and [Python3].
+Please install [Postgres](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-18-04) and [Python3](https://www.python.org/downloads/).
 Create a new postgres database to store the library, and install python3 to process.

 ## Development setup